Saab town caught between hope and despair

 Spyker said it was pinning its hopes on the Saab brand -- the carmaker has a cult-like following among fans of a certain northern European cool -- and the fact that the model range was being renewed this year, which would attract new buyers.

-The rescue brought much relief to the workforce, but early this year Spyker, which has since changed its name to Swedish Automobile, said it was facing cash problems due to a sales shortfall in 2010.
+The rescue brought much relief to the workforce, but early this year Spyker, which has since changed its name to Swedish Automobile SWAN.AS, said it was facing cash problems due to a sales shortfall in 2010.

 A failure to pay bills from suppliers forced a halt to production at the beginning of April.
-Production lines have been closed almost continuously since even though Muller has raised more than 100 million euros in the last few months.
+Production lines have been closed almost continuously since even though Muller has raised more than 100 million euros (88 million pounds) in the last few months.

 August wages are still due and unions have threatened to exercise their right to demand their employer is declared bankrupt to activate a state scheme which will pay their salaries.